saadl27/PuckoPolis/README.md

     >    return out;
     >}
     >```
-- Now open a terminal using VSCode EPuck2: `Ctrl` + `Shift` + `P` and then type and execute `View: Toggle Terminal`
+- Now open a terminal using VSCode EPuck2: `Ctrl` + `Shift` + `P` and then type and execute `Terminal: Create New Terminal`;
-- in the terminal, **cd** in the folder **Workplace/TPs/src**
+- In the terminal, **cd** in the folder **Workplace/TPs/src**
-  - 💡 executing `ls` or `dir` will display the content of the current folder, verify that **test.c** is there
+  - 💡 executing `ls` or `dir` will display the content of the current folder, verify that the file `test.c` is indeed in there;
-- During the first practical, your code was compiled using the GNU toolchain for ARM processor through the VSCode task `Make`
+- During the first practical, your code was compiled using the GNU toolchain for ARM processor through the VSCode task `Make`;
-  - this task was executing a Makefile itself executing GNU toolchain for ARM processor executables
+  - this task was executing a Makefile, itself executing GNU toolchain for ARM processor executables;
-- We will now compile the code using only the command line, in order to see the compilation process in detail.
-This is the standard and basic way to compile a program
+- Now, we will compile the code using only the command line in order to see the compilation process in detail.
+This is the standard and basic way to compile a program;
-- The command to compile the C code and generate an object files and all the intermediate steps is :
+- The command to compile the C code and generate an object files and all the intermediate steps is as follows:
   ```shell
   arm-none-eabi-gcc -save-temps=obj -mcpu=cortex-m4 -c test.c -o test.o

   ```
   - **arm-none-eabi-gcc** is the command to launch the compiler
-  - **-save-temps=obj** is used to save the intermediate files of the compilation process
+  - **-save-temps=obj** is an option used to save the intermediate files of the compilation process
-  - **-mcpu=cortex-m4** is called to specify the processor that will execute the code
+  - **-mcpu=cortex-m4** is an option called to specify the processor that will execute the code
   - **-c** specifies to not do the linking step
-- Compile the test.c file using the explained command in the terminal
+- Compile the test.c file using the latter command in the terminal;
-- When executing the command, the shell searchs for an executable named arm-none-eabi-gcc in the folder specified in the **PATH** variables
+- When executing the command, the shell searches for an executable named arm-none-eabi-gcc in the folder specified in the **PATH** variables;
-  - executing the command in the VSCode EPuck2 internal terminal should not run in errors
-    - in fact, this terminal was configured to add the arm-none-eabi toolchain to the **PATH** variables
+  - executing the command in the VSCode EPuck2 internal terminal should not run in errors as this terminal was configured to add the arm-none-eabi toolchain to the **PATH** variable;
-  - ⚠ however executing this command from any other terminal might lead to errors:
+  - ⚠ However executing this command from any other terminal might lead to errors:

     ```shell
     arm-none-eabi-gcc -save-temps=obj -mcpu=cortex-m4 -c test.c -o test.o